Live Event Sound Engineering and Concert Production 101

 Read More

-• Set up a simple to mid-level PA system
+• Set up and operate a simple to mid-level PA system for live music and spoken-word events

-• Employ basic mixing skills in a live setting
+• Employ basic live mixing techniques to balance levels and apply effects in a live setting

-• Develop a career plan and identify potential professional paths in the live audio industry
+• Identify potential career paths and employment contexts within the live audio industry

 Read Less